PeterVranken/comFramework/doc/installation.md

 # Java

 A Java SDK or RTE is not element of this repository but required for build or execution, respectively.

+Java binaries are not element of this repository.
+For running the installed tools, a Java 8 RTE suffices (and should be found on nearly any machine).

-A Java SDK of version 23 or higher is recommended.
+If you don't have suitable Java binaries on your machine or if you want to build the tools from source code then a Java SDK of version 23 or higher is recommended.
 The installation of an according Java system can be downloaded here <https://jdk.java.net/23/> (visited November 2024).

 After installing the Java package, you need to make the executables accessible.
 Either: